Introduction to Architects

 2: a person who designs and guides a plan or undertaking

-At its most fundamental level, this is what an architect is.
-Simple as.
+At its most fundamental level, this is what an architect is. simple as.
 Within the software world this takes on additional complexity.
-For educational purposes, you’re the brains behind the blueprint when a service is provided.
+To simplify, you’re the brains behind the blueprint when a service is provided.

 Functions of an Architect